 Campus Coordinates: This final event is a scavenger hunt around the Albion campus.
-Students will work as a team to solve problems whose answers will direct them to specific rooms or buildings around the central campus.
+Students will work in teams to solve problems whose answers will direct them to specific rooms or buildings around the central campus.
 At each location, students will obtain a specified item, such as the signature of a faculty member or competition representative.
-The score is based on the number of required items obtained in the 35 minute time period.
-This event is not included in the score for the awards, but will receive a separate prize.
+The score is based on the number of required items obtained in the alloted time.
+This event is not included in the score for the awards, but members of the winning team will receive a separate prize.

 Location: Norris Lobby

 Location: Norris Auditorium